pegasus-isi/pegasus/doc/sphinx/data-management.rst

 to use this feature, you need to

-1. Associate a job checkpoint file ( that the job creates ) with the job in the DAX.
+1. Associate a job checkpoint file ( that the job creates ) with the job in the abstract workflow.
 A checkpoint file is specified by setting the link attribute to checkpoint for the uses tag.

 2. Associate a Pegasus profile key named **checkpoint.time** is the time in minutes after which a job is sent the TERM signal by